martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 communicating with the other victim; however, the other victim incorrectly believes that it is communicating with the attacker.

-A similar attack can be mounted without to any communications established based on the SDP `fingerprint` attribute {{!FINGERPRINT}}.
+A similar attack can be mounted without any communications established based on the SDP `fingerprint` attribute {{!FINGERPRINT}}.

 This attack is an aspect of SDP-based protocols that the technique known as third-party call control (3PCC) {{?RFC3725}} relies on.
 3PCC exploits the